 Janssen built a lovely stone home for himself in about 1854 and also Turn Halle in about 1867 for use by members of the Cedarburg Turn Verein.
-Both structures still stand.
+Both structures still stand with Turn Halle currently occupied by Thrivent Financial.

 Another charming reminder of bygone days is the Apothecary Shop located on the Trail just north of Pioneer Road (Highway C).
-It is said to have been built some time between 1860 and 1864, and functioned as a general store for its residents.
+It is said to have been built sometime between 1860 and 1864, and functioned as a general store for its residents.
 When its owner, Herman Lindner (1843-1911), passed away, it slowly deteriorated from neglect.
-The structure is currently being restored.
+The structure has been restored as a single-family residence.